MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/about-discovery-methods.md

 When configuring the time after the last logon that you want to use for this setting, consider the interval for replication between domain controllers.

-You configure filtering on the **Option** tab in both **Active Directory System Discovery Properties** and **Active Directory Group Discovery Properties** dialog boxes by selecting the option **Only discover computers that have logged on to a domain in a given period of time**.
+You configure filtering on the **Option** tab in the **Active Directory System Discovery Properties** and **Active Directory Group Discovery Properties** dialog boxes by selecting the option **Only discover computers that have logged on to a domain in a given period of time**.

 > [!WARNING]
 >  When you configure this filter and the **Filter stale records by computer password**, computers that meet the criteria of either filter are excluded from discovery.